ogri-la/strongbox/README.md

 WorldOfAddons  https://github.com/WorldofAddons/worldofaddons  yes*    yes*  yes       yes     yes wowam          https://github.com/sysworx/wowam                no      yes   yes       no      yes wowmatrix      https://www.wowmatrix.com/                      yes     yes   yes       no      no

+* with caveats
+  may require compilation, partial functionality or not work at all, or be officially unsupported, or ...
 </pre>

 ## License